HATCH Summit Lab Sprints

 SUSTAINABLE DEVELOPMENT || Building Kalu Yala, a Sustainable Jungle Town

-Facilitator: Jimmy Stice
+LAB LEAD/AREA EXPERT: Jimmy Stice

 The challenge in building a sustainable town in the Panamanian jungle is developing a database for the latest in agile systems and sustainability, directing outreach to communities to identify pains and opportunities, seek alternative models of product/goods distribution, and optimize water conservation.